Teairra Mari: 2007–2010: At That Point and mixtapes

 In 2008, Marí signed a lucrative deal with Violator but decided to split and landed a new development deal with Fo' Reel under the wing of Cudda Love (the man responsible for Nelly's success).
 She was working on a new album titled At That Point with producers Rico Love, The Runners, The Underdogs and more.
-Featured on the album were Nicki Minaj, Flo Rida, Pleasure P, Soulja Boy, Gucci Mane, Kanye West & Rick Ross.
+Featured on the album were Nicki Minaj, Flo Rida, Pleasure P, Soulja Boy, Gucci Mane, Kanye West and Rick Ross.
 On January 12, 2009 Teairra Marí released a Benny Boom-directed music video for "Hunt 4 U", which features Pleasure P. The second official single released from At That Point is "Cause a Scene" featuring Flo Rida.
 It was produced by The Runners.
-The third official single from the album "Sponsor" featuring Gucci Mane & Soulja Boy was released digitally on February 2, 2010 and the video was shot at a mansion in Los Angeles and was released on March 8, 2010.
+The third official single from the album "Sponsor" featuring Gucci Mane and Soulja Boy was released digitally on February 2, 2010 and the video was shot at a mansion in Los Angeles and was released on March 8, 2010.

 The album At That Point was scheduled to release the summer of 2010 but was eventually shelved due to so many tracks getting leaked online.
 She decided to reenter the studio to re-record the album with a new title.

 Late 2009, Teairra Marí released her first mixtape Don't Make Me Cause a Scene, hosted by DJ Papa Smurf.
 Besides throwing all her singles on there she released before she released "Sponsor", plus adding "Diamonds" (with Kanye West), and "Automatic" (with Nicki Minaj), and remixing, "Birthday Sex" (Jeremih), "Turn My Swagg On" (Soulja Boy), "Blame It" (Jamie Foxx, T-Pain), "Turning Me Off" (Keri Hilson), and "Best I Ever Had" (Drake).
 It also features an official remix to "Cause A Scene", featuring rappers Flo' Rida, and Rick Ross.